Thor110/AIrchive/README.md

 Seam-free tiling across a 3×3 test grid

-Collections split into “Main Room”, “Hub Room”, “Demonstration Pieces”, and “Vertical Demonstration”
+Collections are currently split into “Main Room”, “Hub Room”, “Demonstration Pieces”, and “Vertical Demonstration”

 These serve as the collisionless hitboxes used for: